 William Kang is an Associate in the Litigation and Dispute Resolution Department at Meyer, Suozzi, English & Klein, P.C., located in Garden City, N.Y.

 Mr. Kang has both trial and arbitration experience, representing clients in federal and state court as well as before the American Arbitration Association.
-His practice focuses on complex commercial disputes, shareholder derivative claims, fraud, and trademark and patent infringement suits.
-He also has experience in complex surety bond, fidelity bond and construction litigation.
+His practice focuses on complex commercial disputes, shareholder derivative claims, employment law claims, fraud, and trademark and patent infringement suits.
+He also has experience in complex surety bond, fidelity bond, and construction litigation.

 Before joining Meyer Suozzi, Mr. Kang was an Associate at Barton LLP in New York City, where he practiced commercial and intellectual property litigation.

 Mr. Kang received his J.D. from Duke University School of Law and a B.A. in economics-mathematics from Columbia University.
 While in law school, he served as an Articles Editor of the Duke Journal of Gender Law and Policy and as a judicial intern for the Honorable Paul Martin Newby of the Supreme Court of North Carolina.
 He is admitted to practice in the State of New York, the United States District Courts for the Southern and Eastern Districts of New York, and the United States Court of Appeals, Second Circuit.